Fulbright University of Birmingham Award

 - United States

 - Deadline for applying

 A Fulbright Award is much more than a financial grant – it offers scholars the opportunity to have a transformative cultural and academic experience.
 Fulbright postgraduates in the UK are invited to participate in a wide range of events, and benefit from a variety of additional opportunities organised by the Fulbright Commission.
-An annual 3-day Orientation takes place in mid-September in London; a 4-day Fulbright Forum highlights a specific place or region of the UK each January; and a farewell ‘End-cap’ weekend is planned around each 4th of July weekend.
+An annual 3-day Orientation takes place in September in London; a 4-day Fulbright Forum highlights a specific place or region of the UK each January; and a farewell conference is planned in Scotland towards the end of June.

 The benefits of the Fulbright network do not end upon departure from the UK – receiving a Fulbright Award opens many doors and provides unparalleled global networking opportunities.
-Over 300,000 Fulbright Awards have been given since the Programme’s inception, and alumni have the opportunity to stay engaged through our extensive alumni networks, including the British Fulbright Scholars Association (BFSA).
+Over 300,000 Fulbright Awards have been given since the Programme’s inception, and alumni have the opportunity to stay engaged through our extensive alumni networks.
 Alumni also remain connected to the Programme through on-going social and cultural events, volunteer opportunities, and mentoring schemes.